-- As a school we foster respect for religious and moral values, raising awareness of other races, religions and ways of life, opposing racism and helping pupils understand the world in which they live. - We also make pupils aware of the options and strategies available to them if they witness or personally experience incidents of discrimination, including racism. - We actively challenge, record and report incidents of racial harassment on the extremely rare occasions they occur. - Within our curriculum we ensure that the experiences we deliver make provision to promote and celebrate diversity, such as the promotion of racial equality and the elimination of discrimination. - Each pupil's progress is monitored and tracked and we then regularly collect and analyse this data to ensure all groups are making at least expected progress and no group is subject to disadvantage - This data is analysed in respect of areas such as gender, race, ability or additional needs (such as 'Looked After' status, ethnic grouping or proximity to exclusion, etc) - Intervention programmes starting with differentiated class work and leading to a range of in house and external interventions- dependant on the needs of individuals or small groups.
-These may be academic interventions or based around issues such as Self-esteem, managing behaviour, friendship groups etc... - 1 to 1 Tuition in English and/or Mathematics if progress is not in line with national expectations - Assertive Mentoring when effort/behaviour is not in line with the schools expectations. - Restorative Justice to assist in solving disputes and over-coming relationship issues - Bereavement Counselling by trained in house learning mentors or CHUMS personnel
+- As a school we foster respect for religious and moral values, raising awareness of other races, religions and ways of life, opposing racism and helping pupils understand the world in which they live. - We also make pupils aware of the options and strategies available to them if they witness or personally experience incidents of discrimination, including racism. - We actively challenge, record and report incidents of racial harassment on the occasions they occur. - We actively challenge, record and report incidents of sexual harassment/violence on the occasions they occur. - Within our curriculum we ensure that the experiences we deliver make provision to promote and celebrate diversity, such as the promotion of racial equality and the elimination of discrimination. - Each pupil's progress is monitored and tracked and we then regularly collect and analyse this data to ensure all groups are making at least expected progress and no group is subject to disadvantage - This data is analysed in respect of areas such as gender, race, ability or additional needs (such as 'Looked After' status, ethnic grouping or proximity to exclusion, etc) - Intervention programmes starting with differentiated class work and leading to a range of in house and external interventions- dependant on the needs of individuals or small groups.
+These may be academic interventions or based around issues such as Self-esteem, managing behaviour, friendship groups et.
+Please see the school's Early Help Offer for further information